stagedml/pylightnix/docs/Reference.md

 Create a [Matcher](#pylightnix.types.Matcher) by combining different sorting keys and selecting a top-n threshold.

+Only realizations which have [tag](#pylightnix.types.Tag) 'out' (which is a default tag name) participate in matching.
+After the matching, Pylightnix adds all non-'out' realizations which share [group](#pylightnix.types.Group) with at least one matched realization.

 Arguments:
 - `keys`: List of [Key](#pylightnix.types.Key) functions.
 Defaults ot